OmakaseMaster/nyc_taxi/README.md

 The ipynb file is the well documented process for data wrangling.
 It contains data import and zone-seperation and zone-selection part and helps rewrite a cleaned data set for next-step analysis.

+## taxi_simulation.ipynb

+The ipynb file is the well documented process for simulation towards trip count and travel time.

 # Helper programs

 ## ZoneSeperation.py